keepcosmos/beanmother/README.md

 ```

-* `SequenceScriptRunner` works with `sequence` namespace. the script generate sequential number globally. for example,
+* `SequenceScriptRunner` works with the `sequence` namespace.
+The script generates sequential numbers globally.
+For example,

 ```yaml
 person: